-Join this respected graduate Engineering program at North Carolina A&T State University — America's largest public HBCU, the top producer of African American engineers and the leader in percentage of master’s degrees awarded to women in the country.
+Join this respected graduate Engineering program at North Carolina A&T State University — America's largest public HBCU and the top producer of African American engineers in the country.
 The program in the Department of Industrial and Systems Engineering emphasizes skills in systems engineering, collaboration and engagement that are critical to overcoming complex societal problems.
 Students tackle these issues in a supportive environment working with nationally recognized faculty.
 Courses in industry-desired areas include data analytics, human factors, entrepreneurship, supply chain, project management and Lean/Six Sigma.
 The program is interdisciplinary by its nature, and students have the opportunity to conduct cutting-edge research in diverse areas, including:

 - Advanced manufacturing processes

 - Energy and sustainability

 - Human-machine systems

 Why Get an M.S. in Industrial and Systems Engineering Degree?

 An advanced degree will allow you to expand your knowledge, stay up-to-date with trends and technology, be more competitive in the job market, and increase your earning potential.
 According to data from PayScale, the average base salary of graduates with an M.S. in Systems Engineering is 20% higher than that of graduates with a B.S. in the same field.
 Industrial and Systems Engineers (ISEs) are known for solving complex problems requiring the integration of people, technologies, materials and environments.
 As an ISE, you will make the world safer through better designed products and processes, and you’ll have a hand in devising solutions for some of modern society’s top problems.
 This program will give you the knowledge to improve organizational performance across a variety of industries, setting you up for a rewarding and prosperous 21st century career.

 - Time to completion: 2-3 terms (if full time)

 - Tuition: Distance Learning Tuition and Fees